 - Tax depreciation schedule

 - Tax depreciation report

 - Property depreciation report which in fact all refer to the same thing.

-One of the most confusing areas of property investment is the investment property depreciation.
-What happens here, is that most investors interpret the legislation incorrectly, which results in a loss of hundreds of thousands of dollars each year in unclaimed benefits and deductions.
+One of the most confusing areas of property investing is the depreciation, with most investor’s interpretation of the legislation incorrectly which results in a loss of hundreds of thousands of dollars each year in unclaimed benefits and deductions.

+The benefit of using a tax depreciation specialist, and not all Quantity Surveyors specialise in tax depreciation or the preparation of a Quantity Surveyors Report (Tax Depreciation Schedule).
 Only a tax depreciation specialist such as Property Returns can be relied on to maintain detailed knowledge of up to date building codes, construction costs and ATO Tax Rulings relating to rental property depreciation.
-Ultimately, providing you the investor, with a complete analysis of your property.
+Providing you the investor with a complete analysis of your property.

 Inspecting Your Property

 Having a physical inspection of your property allows our qualified inspectors to ensure we record all legitimate entitlements within your report.
-As a property investment depreciation company our inspectors have the expertise to ensure your tax depreciation report contains all depreciable assets and legitimate costings.
+As a quantity surveyor company our inspectors have the expertise to ensure your tax depreciation report contains all depreciable assets and costs them correctly.

 As one of Australia’s largest property depreciation reporting companies with expert tax depreciation professionals leading the team Property Returns are best positioned to deliver an affordable, timely and reliable tax depreciation report.